 Creating accessible communications

 Public sector organisations have a legal duty to make websites and mobiles apps accessible.

 Find out how your organisation is impacted.

 Create accessible social media campaigns

-In our guide, we explore the quick and simple ways you can improve the accessibility of social media campaigns – from planning through to publishing – to make them more effective and help you reach more of the people you need to.
+Explore quick and simple ways you can improve the accessibility of social media campaigns – from planning through to publishing – to make them more effective and help you reach more of the people you need to.

-- accessible communication formats
+Accessible communication formats

-Learning and training
+Learning and resources